- 2-Minute Article

 that can be allocated to cover fixed costs, such as insurance premiums or prescription drug plans.

 - Buy a permanent life insurance policy.
-Some policies, while offering a death benefit, include options that let you access the policy values in the event that you’re diagnosed with a terminal illness or need long-term care.
+Some policies, while offering a death benefit, include options that provide access to the policy values in the event that you’re diagnosed with a terminal illness or need long-term care.

 Talk with your financial advisor about how much to set aside for healthcare costs.
-Together, you can create a plan you feel confident about that helps you have the retirement you envision.
+Together, you can create a plan that can help you have the retirement you envision.

 To better understand different types of annuities and related terms, download our